CNN draws fire for hiring former DOJ spokesperson Sarah Isgur Flores

 “Sarah will spend the first few months here getting to know our systems and our people,” they wrote in the email, which was obtained by NBC News.
 “Eventually we plan to have her play a coordinating role in our daily political coverage — helping to organize and communicate between newsgathering, digital, and television.
 With two dozen candidates to cover, constant coordination is needed more than ever.”

-News of Isgur’s hire quickly drew criticism from former government employees and journalists.
+News of Isgur’s hiring quickly drew criticism from former government employees and journalists.

 “As a former DOJ Spox, I am flabbergasted by this,” tweeted Melanie R. Newman, a former Justice Department spokeswoman under Loretta Lynch, during the Obama administration.
 “Does anyone think I could have gone to CNN after being spox for Loretta Lynch?
 Anyone?
 No?
 Me either.”

-“What I mostly think about this is that either Isgur will not really be doing the job she is described as doing, or CNN will not really be doing journalism during the 2020 campaign,” tweeted Emily Bell, director of the Tow Center for Digital Journalism at Columbia University.
+Emily Bell, director of the Tow Center for Digital Journalism at Columbia University, tweeted, “What I mostly think about this is that either Isgur will not really be doing the job she is described as doing, or CNN will not really be doing journalism during the 2020 campaign."

 CNN did not respond to a request for comment.

-ABC hired former presidential advisor George Stephanopoulos, while the late Tim Russert was an aide to former New York Gov. Mario Cuomo before joining NBC News and becoming host of “Meet the Press.”
+ABC hired former presidential adviser George Stephanopoulos, while Tim Russert was an aide to New York Gov. Mario Cuomo before joining NBC News and becoming host of “Meet the Press.”
 CBS recently hired Caitlin Conant as political director.
 She had been director of communications for CBS News in Washington and was previously a regional communications director for Sen. Marco Rubio, R-Fla.

 “‘GOP operative joins CNN’ is getting a LOT of criticism, especially from Dems,” Stelter tweeted.
 “But love it or hate it, political insiders have been joining newsrooms for decades.
 The more viewpoints represented in newsrooms, the better.
 As for the critiques, @CNNPR declined to comment.”

-CNN has not released a statement on Flores’ hiring.
-Flores did not respond to a request for comment.
+CNN has not released a statement on Isgur’s hiring.
+Isgur did not respond to a request for comment.

-CNN, a favorite target for criticism from President Donald Trump, has hired a variety of pro-Trump voices in an attempt to bring balance to the perspectives of its commentary, including former Trump campaign manager Corey Lewandowski, Trump campaign communications director Jason Miller, and Jeffrey Lord, who was a staff member of the Ronald Reagan administration — each of whom is no longer with CNN.
+CNN, a favorite target for criticism from President Donald Trump, has hired a variety of pro-Trump voices in an attempt to bring balance to the perspectives of its commentary, including former Trump campaign manager Corey Lewandowski; Jason Miller, former Trump campaign communications director; and Jeffrey Lord, who was a staff member in the Reagan administration — each of whom is no longer with CNN.

-Brett Bruen, president of the consulting firm Global Situation Room and a former diplomat undes President Barack Obama, said Isgur’s hiring adds to the recent erosion of journalistic norms.
+Brett Bruen, president of the consulting firm Global Situation Room and a former diplomat under President Barack Obama, said Isgur’s hiring adds to the recent erosion of journalistic norms.

 “It’s the continual blurring of what is news, politics and entertainment,” Bruen said.
 “It is a really concerning development, one that is put out without any explanation.”